|Charles Edward Travis|

 Aug.
-8, 1862 – During the Civil War, skirmishes were fought near Newtonia, along Panther Creek, and Stockton, Missouri; and at Madison Courthouse, and near Slaughter’s House, Virginia.
+8, 1862 – During the Civil War, skirmishes were fought near Newtonia, along Panther Creek, and Stockton, in Missouri; and at Madison Courthouse, and near Slaughter’s House, in Virginia.

 Aug.
 8, 1863 – During the Civil War, in the aftermath of his defeat at Gettysburg, Pa., Confederate General Robert E. Lee sent a letter of resignation as commander of the Army of Northern Virginia to Confederate President Jefferson Davis, a letter that Davis did not accept.
 President Davis refused the request by writing "To ask me to substitute you by someone...more fit to command, or who would possess more of the confidence of the army...is to demand an impossibility."

 Aug.
-8, 1863 – During the Civil War, skirmishes were fought at Rienzi, Mississippi; along Clear Creek, near Ball Town, Missouri; and at Waterford, Virginia.
+8, 1863 – During the Civil War, skirmishes were fought at Rienzi, Miss.; along Clear Creek, near Ball Town, Mo.; and at Waterford, Va.

 Aug.
 8, 1864 – During the Civil War, Fort Gaines on Dauphin Island, Ala., unconditionally surrendered to Federal forces.

 Aug.
-8, 1864 – During the Civil War, a four-day Federal operation began against Indians in the Bald Mountain area of California; and a four-day Federal operation began against Indians between Salina and Mulberry Creek, Kansas.
+8, 1864 – During the Civil War, a four-day Federal operation began against Indians in the Bald Mountain area of California; and a four-day Federal operation began against Indians between Salina and Mulberry Creek in Kansas.

 Aug.
-8, 1864 – During the Civil War, skirmishes were fought with Sioux Indians on the Little Missouri River in the Dakota Territory; at Salem, Kentucky; at La Fayette, Tennessee; and at Fairfax Station, Virginia.
+8, 1864 – During the Civil War, skirmishes were fought with Sioux Indians on the Little Missouri River in the Dakota Territory; at Salem, Ky.; at La Fayette, Tenn.; and at Fairfax Station, Va.

 Aug.
-8, 1866 – Explorer Matthew Henson, who along with Robert Peary and their Eskimo guide were the first people to reach the North Pole, was born in Nanjemoy, Maryland.
-He was an associate of Peary’s on seven voyages over a period of nearly 23 years.
-They made a total of six voyages and spent a total of 18 years in expeditions.
+8, 1866 – Explorer Matthew Henson, who along with Robert Peary and their Eskimo guide were the first people to reach the North Pole, was born in Nanjemoy, Md.

 Aug.
 8, 1868 – John DeLoach was commissioned for his fourth and final term as Monroe County’s Circuit Court Clerk, and John A. Simmons was commissioned as Monroe County’s Sheriff.